reasonml/reasonml.github.io/docs/installation.md

 title: Installation
 ---

-> **Important:** In case you are looking for BuckleScript + Reason instructions, please note that BuckleScript has rebranded to ReScript and comes with its own syntax, that's very similar to Reason.
+> **Important:** In case you are looking for BuckleScript + Reason instructions, please note that BuckleScript has rebranded to ReScript and with its own syntax (it's very similar to Reason that is targeted more towards JS development needs).
 Please refer to the [ReScript website](https://rescript-lang.org) for more infos.

-Reason comes with an npm like package manager called [esy](https://esy.sh):
+Reason comes with its own "npm like" package manager called [esy](https://esy.sh):

 ```
 npm install -g esy